Book X (continued)

 Meanwhile Peter the archbishop was saddened that he had not been obeyed, and when the solemnities were over he sent a message to abba Photinus, the bishop of Pharan and to the fathers of Sinai that Georgius should be sent to him.
 When the messenger had arrived and delivered the letter the old man sent to the patriarch three presbyters, that great man, abba Stephen of Cappadocia, whom we have mentioned above, abbot Zozimus whom we have also mentioned, and Dulcitius of Rome.
 They carried a letter from the old man:

-i.e. 'messenger') in contempt, but your beatitude should know that in six months time both you and I will pass over to Christ our Lord and God, and then I shall give you all due veneration."
+"Far be it from me, my most holy lord, to hold your Angel (i.e. 'messenger') in contempt, but your beatitude should know that in six months time both you and I will pass over to Christ our Lord and God, and then I shall give you all due veneration."

 The presbyters also told him that it was very many years since he was last in Palestine.
 They also brought a letter from the bishop of Pharan who likewise confirmed that for nearly seventy years he had not been away from Sinai.
 The holy and most gentle Peter then summoned all the bishops and clerics who had been there as witnesses, who said: